ni/systemlink-server-examples/python/testmonitor/results/README.md

 A top level result is created containing metadata about the overall test.

-The example sweeps across a range of input currents and voltages and takes measurements for each combination and stores a single measurement within each test step.
+The example sweeps across a range of input currents and voltages and takes measurements for each combination.
+It then stores each single measurement within each test step.
 The test steps are associated with the test result, and in some cases, as child relationships to other test steps.
 Each step is uploaded to the SystemLink server as it is generated.